mdn/content/files/en-us/web/css/css_positioning/understanding_z_index/stacking_context_example_3/index.md

 ## Description

-This last example shows problems that arise when mixing several positioned elements in a multi-level HTML hierarchy and when `z-index`es are assigned using class selectors.
+This last example shows problems that arise when mixing several positioned elements in a multi-level HTML hierarchy and when `z-index` values are assigned using class selectors.

 Let's take as an example a three-level hierarchical menu made from several positioned `div`s.
 Second-level and third-level `div`s appear when hovering or clicking on their parents.
 Usually this kind of menu is script-generated either client-side or server-side, so style rules are assigned with a class selector instead of the id selector.